lokeshgopal45/Airline-Customer-Travel-Prediction-using-Logistic-Regression/README.md

 ## Usage
 - Clone the repository to your local machine.
 - Install the required dependencies listed in requirements.txt.
-- Run the provided Python scripts to scrape data, perform analysis, and generate the dashboard.
+- Run the provided Python scripts to scrape data, analyse, and generate the dashboard.

 # Process: